 Why It’s So Hard to Find Shoes for Kids with Narrow Feet?

 The most common reason is that shoe companies simply don’t manufacture shoes in narrow widths anymore.
-There used to be a New Balance sneaker that was my to-go sneaker for children with narrow feet, but New Balance stopped making it.
+There used to be a New Balance sneaker that was my go-to sneaker for children with narrow feet, but New Balance stopped making it.

 My 2 Best Tips for Kids with Narrow Feet

 I am going to provide you with a selection of shoes that have proven to be the most effective ones when it comes to fitting the shape of a child with narrow feet.
-However, if you don’t know your child’s exact foot size, you won’t be able order the correct shoe size for your child.
+However, if you don’t know your child’s exact foot size, you won’t be able to order the correct shoe size for your child.

-I always recommend parents to take their children to be fitted for shoes at their specialized local shoe store, but the issue is that most stores have been closing down and parents don’t know where to take their children to be properly fitted for shoes.
+I always recommend parents take their children to be fitted for shoes at their specialized local shoe store, but the issue is that most stores have been closing down and parents don’t know where to take their children to be properly fitted for shoes.

 Now that you know how to figure out your child’s exact foot size from home and what features your kids’ shoes must provide, you are ready to take a look at a selection of the best shoes for kids with narrow feet.

-The Best Shoes for Kids with Narrow Feet ⭐⭐⭐⭐⭐
+The Best Shoes for Kids with Narrow Feet

-Here you can find a selection of the best shoes for kids with narrow feet.
+Below you can find a selection of the best shoes for kids with narrow feet.

 ➡️ 1stMethod: Place a tongue pad inside your kids’ shoes, to be more specific, place it right below the tongue of the shoes.
 Tongue pads are adhesive-backed pads that go in the tongue of the shoes and they work in all enclosed shoes.
 Tongue pads are extremely effective in reducing excess space inside the shoes.

-Simply place the tongue pads in your kids shoes as shown in the image below:
+Simply place the tongue pads in your kids’ shoes as shown in the image below:

 The tongue pad will push your kids’ feet back, securing the heels against the back of the shoes, and filling up any remaining gap inside the shoes.

 I am always asking parents to remember one thing: It doesn’t matter how narrow their child’s feet are, there is always at least one particular shoe style out there that will fit the shape of their child’s narrow feet perfectly and I will help them it.
 My e-mail address is:

 Have you found a particular shoe brand that has worked well for your child’s narrow feet?
 Which shoe brand would you recommend?
 Please share your findings below so other families can benefit from your experiences.